MIT conducts research to make AI smarter

 MIT team teaches AI models what they didn't know yet.

-The application of artificial intelligence (AI) is growing rapidly and becoming increasingly intertwined with our daily lives and high‑stakes industries such as healthcare, telecom, and energy.
-But with great power comes great responsibility: AI systems sometimes make mistakes or provide uncertain answers that can have serious consequences.
+The application of artificial intelligence (AI) is growing rapidly and becoming increasingly intertwined with our daily lives and high‑stakes industries such as healthcare, telecommunications, and energy.
+But with great power comes great responsibility: AI systems sometimes make mistakes or provide uncertain answers that can have major consequences.

 Why is this so important?